Japan refiners boost U.S. crude purchases as Iran sanctions loom

 They will add to about 2.4 million barrels worth 16.81 billion yen ($153 million) imported in the year through May, according to the latest statistics from the country’s Ministry of Finance.

 Japan’s imports of U.S. oil are still tiny compared with total imports of around 3.2 million barrels a day in 2017.
-Refiners tend to buy only when lower U.S. demand from events such as refinery maintenance drives down U.S. oil prices.
+Refiners tend to buy only when lower U.S. demand from events such as refinery maintenance drives down U.S. oil prices CLc1.

+For graphic on Japan's crude imports from U.S. on the rise click reut.rs/2KpwjV5

 Japan imported an 18-year high of 10.3 million barrels of U.S. crude in 2017, but imports slowed sharply in the first five months of this year as U.S. spot crude prices were stronger than Middle East benchmark Dubai.
 A steep rise in U.S. output has since widened the price gap between the two benchmarks to more than $5 a barrel, making U.S. oil more attractive.